muntaha-fatima/mad-lib/README.md

 #  🌐 9.
 Build a Python Website in 15 Minutes (Streamlit)(https://colab.research.google.com/drive/1BakO6P8Vmrgx6Fs0SiCfkLjHWFROFxRF)
 Description: A simple web application demonstrating how to create a website using Streamlit.

-#  🤖 10.
-GAIC AI-101 Project
-Description: A special project built under GIAIC AI-101, showcasing AI-based implementation.

 #  🎉 This assignment was given by Sir Zia.
+A special project built under GIAIC AI-101, showcasing AI-based implementation.
 Each project in this repository is a step forward in mastering Python and building interactive applications.
 Feel free to explore, modify, and enhance them! 😊✨